Learn how to Shop your Stash (Crafters)

-This is probably one of the most important posts I am going to create in the Cardmaking category.
+This is probably one of the most important posts I am going to create as a Card maker.
 We are surrounded on all sides by creative inspiration, but as many of us know there are two hobbies cardmaking and collecting crafting goodies, this addresses the second one.

 Why you need to shop your Stash